Heritage Grants Program

-The 2014-15 Heritage Grants Program will provide $1.265million in grants to assist private owners of State Registered places to undertake urgent conservation works, and allows for grants of up to $100,000 through the competitive application process.
+The Heritage Grants Program provides funding to assist private owners of State Registered places to undertake urgent conservation works, and allows for grants of up to $100,000 through the competitive application process.

 Find out more

 If you would like more information about the Heritage Grants Program or register your interest for the 2015-16 grant round, contact the Senior Grants Administrator on 6552 4000, 1800 524 000 (freecall regional) or email

 .
 You can receive updates on the Heritage Grants Program by subscribing to our eNewsletter, Heritage Matters.

 Who is eligible for grants

 - State government instrumentalities

 - heritage grant recipients who have yet to complete works funded in previous years

 - not-for-profit organisations that are eligible for Lotterywest funding

 A grant application may be considered by the Heritage Council where a not-for-profit organisation demonstrates a conscientious objection or has been declined Lotterywest funding on the grounds that it does not meet its criteria (specifically negligible benefit to the wider community).